 Want to reach your audience in new ways?
 Try live streaming on the social media platforms that allow it.
 When you’re attending a campaign event, a local event or just want to get your message across, you can live stream on your social media page.

 Live streams have become hugely popular.
 It’s a great way to interact with the audience in real-time and reach a broader audience.
-You can even use them as digital town halls, rallies and meet-and-greets without all the money and time that organizing such in-person events used to take in the past.
+You can even use them as digital town halls, rallies and meet-and-greets without all the money and time that organizing such in-person events took in the past.

 Promote Your Page with Ads